drlippman/IMathAS/readme.md

 - `$CFG['cleanup']['allowoptout']`:   (default: true) set to false to prevent teachers opting out
 - `$CFG['cleanup']['groups']`: You can specify different old/delay values for different groups by defining `$CFG['cleanup']['groups'] = array(groupid => array('old'=>days, 'delay'=>days));`
+- `$CFG['cleanup']['oldstu']`: a number of days of inactivity in a student account after which the account is deleted if they are not enrolled in any courses (def: 365)

 ## Additional Feature Setup
 ### LivePoll